High-speed rail in Europe: Early developments

 Britain has a history of high-speed rail, starting with early high-speed steam systems: examples of engines are GWR 3700 Class 3440 City of Truro and the steam-record holder LNER Class A4 4468 Mallard.
 Later, high-speed diesel and electric services were introduced, using upgraded main lines, mainly the Great Western Main Line (GWML) and East Coast Main Line.

 The InterCity 125, otherwise known as the High-Speed Train (HST), was launched in 1976 with a service speed of 125 mph and provided the first high-speed rail services in Britain.
 The HST was diesel-powered, and the GWML was the first to be modified for the new service.
 Because the GWML had been built mostly straight, often with four tracks and with a distance of 1 mi between distant signal and main signal, it allowed trains to run at 125 mph with relatively moderate infrastructure investments, compared to other countries in Europe.
 The Intercity 125 had proven the economic case for high-speed rail, and British Rail was keen to explore further advances.

-In the 1970s, British Rail began to explore new technologies for high-speed passenger rail services in the UK.
-While the Japanese and French railway authorities had decided to build completely new tracks for their respective Shinkansen and TGV high-speed rail systems, British Rail opted instead to develop a train capable of running on existing rail infrastructure: the Advanced Passenger Train (APT), with a top speed of 155 mph.
+In the 1963, the British Rail board voted to establish the British Rail Research Division, to explore new technologies for high-speed freight and passenger rail services on existing rail infrastructure, leading to the initiation of the Advanced Passenger Train (APT) programme, with a planned top speed of 155 mph.
 An experimental version, the APT-E, was tested between 1972 and 1976.
 It was equipped with a tilting mechanism which allowed the train to tilt into bends to reduce cornering forces on passengers, and was powered by gas turbines (the first to be used on British Rail since the Great Western Railway).
 The line had used Swiss-built Brown-Boveri and British-built Metropolitan-Vickers locomotives (18000 and 18100) in the early 1950s.
 The 1970s oil crisis prompted a rethink in the choice of motive power (as with the prototype TGV in France), and British Rail later opted for traditional electric overhead lines when the pre-production and production APTs were brought into service in 1980–86.

 Initial experience with the Advanced Passenger Trains was pretty good.
-They had a high power-to-weight ratio to enable rapid acceleration; the prototype set record speeds on the Great Western Main Line and the Midland Main Line, and the production versions vastly reduced journey times on the WCML.
+They had a high power-to-weight ratio to enable rapid acceleration; and the C-APT in cab signalling system, to permit operations in excess of 125 mph, the prototype set record speeds on the Great Western Main Line and the Midland Main Line, and the production versions vastly reduced journey times on the WCML.
 The APT was, however, beset with technical problems; financial constraints and negative media coverage eventually caused the project to be cancelled.